tabsdata/tutorials/t01_csv_pub_sub/README.md

 In the above commands you are first registering the function `subscribe_customers` with the Tabsdata collection and then triggering its execution.
 You can read more about these steps in the Tabsdata documentation.

-The Tabsdata function `subscribe_customers` reads the `CUSTOMERS_LEADS` table from Tabsdata, and writes it as `CUSTOMERS_LEADS.jsonl` in the local file system.
+The Tabsdata function `subscribe_customers` reads the `CUSTOMER_LEADS` table from Tabsdata, and writes it as `customer_leads.jsonl` in the local file system.
 It is defined in the `subscriber.py` file in the working directory, with the following Python code:

 ```
 @td.subscriber(
-    tables = ["CUSTOMERS_LEADS"],
+    tables = ["CUSTOMER_LEADS"],
-    destination = td.LocalFileDestination(os.path.join(os.getenv("TDX"), "output","CUSTOMERS_LEADS.jsonl")),
+    destination = td.LocalFileDestination(os.path.join(os.getenv("TDX"), "output","customer_leads.jsonl")),
 )

 def subscribe_customers(tf: td.TableFrame):